UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 ### Universal Options

 **Delay** makes the target follow the position of the center group with a delay.
-This will also delay the start of the follow movement proportionally.
+This will also delay the start of the follow movement.

 **MaxRange** is the distance from center in (small step) units inside which the Advanced Follow effect is applied.